stacks-network/docs/_browser/ids-introduction.md

 * Method 2: Supply the identity recovery code (`36mWivFdy0YPH2z31E...`) and the password you used when you created the identity

-If you loose either the recovery code or the password you provided when you _initially_ created your identity, you can no longer use method 1 to restore your identity.
+If you loose either the recovery code or the password you provided when you _initially_ created your identity, you can no longer use method 1 to sign into your identity.
 If you lose the recovery key, you can no longer use method 2.
 Once you no longer have access to either method, your identity is estranged and not accessible by anyone, not even Blockstack.